Collectively Enhanced Interactions in Solid-state Spin Qubits

 \emph{Collective quantum gates.---} We now turn to a possible application where isolated NV qubits are interspersed with high-density NV ensembles, forming a regular structure, as depicted in Fig.~\ref{fig:arch}a.
 The qubits are used for initialization, single-qubit rotations, and readout.
 Two-qubit gates between remote spin qubits are mediated by the ensemble between them and thus benefit from collectively enhanced interactions.
+We would like to point out that such architectures put only modest requirements on the positioning of the NV centers; in particular, the positional disorder within the NV ensembles is essentially irrelevant.
 The gate time $t_g$ is limited by the {\sc SWAP} time $t_\pi$ required to to transfer the information from one of the qubits to the ensemble (required four times per gate operation ) \cite{Yao2011a}.
 The resulting error (assuming $T_1/N \gg T_2$) of the gate is given by $\varepsilon = 1-\exp[-(4 t_\pi/ T_2^\mathrm{eff})^3]$ in the presence of spin echo decoupling \cite{Maze2008}.
-For an error of $\varepsilon = 10^{-2}$, this translates to a required dephasing time of $T_2^\mathrm{eff} = 11\,\mathrm{ms}$, which can be readily realized in isotopically pure diamond samples \cite{Balasubramanian2009,Maurer2012} or by using dynamical decoupling pulses \cite{deLange2010,Bar-Gill2012}.
+For an error of $\varepsilon = 10^{-2}$, this translates to a required coherence time of $T_2^\mathrm{eff} = 11\,\mathrm{ms}$, which can be readily realized in isotopically pure diamond samples \cite{Balasubramanian2009,Maurer2012} or by using dynamical decoupling pulses \cite{deLange2010,Bar-Gill2012}.
 The requirements on the coherence time can be further relaxed by increasing the number of spins in the ensemble or by reducing the qubit-ensemble separation.